OLT2000/grad_academy_debug_app/README.md

 `app/views/home/_welcome.html.erb 16:17` Added list items

 ### Image not showing up on sign up page
+`app/helpers/application_helper.rb 21:` Added code to render the sign up image `app/views/users/new.html.erb 7:` call method to display image on the page

 ### Inacessible 'text light'
+`app/views/users/new.html.erb` in this file changed the bootstrap code to "text-dark"

 ## Question 3